 Atonement theories are a hot topic for debate.
 In some circles a particular view of the atonement is a shiboleth for orthodoxy.
 In a few extreme cases, a particular view of atonement has become conflated with the Gospel itself (to understand the difference between atonement and the Gospel see here).
 Penal Substitutionary Atonement (PSA) theory is a particular view of how Jesus’ crucifixion deals with human sin, which has adamant supporters, and very vocal critics.
 In some circles, to reject, or even challenge penal substitution is to reject Christian orthodoxy.
 Obviously not all PSA advocates take such an extreme view, and I certainly don’t want to attack the whole of those who hold this view because of the wrong-headedness of some of its advocates.
 But I do want to engage critically with a view which is common in my “tribe” (both specifically Canadian Baptists, but also more broadly, those who identify as “evangelical”- a term with complicated associations and debated relevance).

 I am not a fan of the penal substitution theory.
 But I need to clarify what I mean by that.
-This isn’t to say that I believe it’s completely unbiblical.
+This isn’t to say that I believe it’s unbiblical.
 A case can be made from a few passages.
-However, PSA cannot claim exclusivity, or even predominance, and I see a lot of tensions coming from how PSA has been used and articulated, since several Reformed notions became increasingly dogmatic.
+However, I would say that PSA cannot claim exclusivity, or even predominance, and I see a lot of tensions coming from how PSA is used and articulated by some.
 PSA as it was initially understood can be helpful, but cannot hold absolute sole place, or primary place in our soteriology.
 While his critique of modern usage of PSA doesn’t go far enough in my mind, Patrick Franklin provides this helpful warning:

 penal substitution is a legitimate and relevant representation of the biblical doctrine of atonement.
 The problem with this metaphor is not primarily its formulation (although certain qualifications need to be made), but its application.
 In particular, problems arise when the penal substitution metaphor is viewed in isolation from other atonement metaphors, when it becomes a dominant or controlling metanarrative, or when it is converted mechanistically into a methodology for evangelism.